Here’s How You Fight, Based On Your Myers-Briggs® Personality Type

 How to fight fair with an Introverted Intuitive Type:

-• Give them time to process and ask clarifying questions once they’ve calmed down.
+- Give them time to process and ask clarifying questions once they’ve had time to think.

 Read This Next: The Unique Mental Powers of the INFJ, INTJ, ENFJ, and ENTJ Personality Types